Rectangular diagrams of surfaces: distinguishing Legendrian knots: Introduction

 The algorithm mentioned above takes a combinatorial description of~$\delta_+\cup\delta_-$ as the input and produces finitely many rectangular diagrams of a surface such that at least one of them has the desired properties, that is, represents a surface isotopic to~$F_+$ through $\xi_+$-convex surfaces and to~$F_-$ through $\xi_-$-convex ones.
 This can be used, for an arbitrary given one-dimensional submanifold~$\delta$ of a surface~$F\in\mathbb S^3$, to decide whether or not the isotopy class of~$\delta$ can be realized by a dividing set of a convex surface isotopic to~$F$.

-This approach extends, with some limitations, to surfaces with Legendrian boundary providing for a powerful tool for distinguishing Legendrian knots.
+This approach extends, with some limitations, to surfaces with Legendrian boundary, providing for a powerful tool for distinguishing Legendrian knots.

-Comparing of Legendrian knots having the same classical invariants (which are topological type, Thurston--Bennequin number, and rotation number) is a difficult problem in general.
-The first success in this direction is Yu.\,Chekanov's work~\cite{che2002}, where he distinguishes two Legendrian knots having topological type~$5_2$ by means of new algebraic invariants.
-The latter are extracted from a differential graded algebra associated with a Lagrangian projection of the knot.
+The comparing of Legendrian knots having the same classical invariants (which are topological type, Thurston--Bennequin number, and rotation number) is a difficult problem in general.
+The first success in this direction was made in Yu.\,Chekanov's work~\cite{che2002}, where he distinguished two Legendrian knots having topological type~$5_2$ by means of new algebraic invariants.
+The latter were extracted from a differential graded algebra associated with a Lagrangian projection of the knot.
 Similar construction appeared about the same time in Ya.\,Eliashberg's work~\cite{El}.

 Further algebraic invariants having proved useful to distinguish Legendrian knots are constructed by D.\,Fuchs~\cite{fuchs2003}, L.\,Ng~\cite{ng2003,ng2011}, P.\,Pushkar' and Yu.\,Chekanov~\cite{PC2005}, and by P.\,Ozsv\'ath, Z.\,Szab\'o, and D.\,Thurston~\cite{ost2008}.